 When determining energy efficiency, you can measure the U-factor, solar heat gain coefficient, infrared percentage, and UV percentage.

 U-factor measures how well a window can insulate and how much heat comes through the window.
 Solar heat gain coefficient (SHGC) measures the amount of solar heat that transfers through a window.
-UV and infrared percentage measures the percentage of UV rays and infrared rays penetrating through the window.
+UV and infrared percentage measures the percentage of UV and infrared rays penetrating the window.

 How energy efficient is the Marvin Essential window?